 What do I Get?

-I will receive a training uniform - Jacket, 2 shirts, shorts, socks and a bag.
-Most of this will arrive upon signing.
+I will receive a training uniform - Jacket or Hoodie, 2 shirts, shorts, socks and a bag (Amongst other time-to-time gifts).
+Most of these items will arrive upon signing.

 You also get access to over 24 sessions per month plus additional bonuses.